RMS Etruria

 RMS Etruria was a transatlantic ocean liner built by John Elder & Co of Glasgow, Scotland in 1884 for Cunard Line.
 Etruria and her sister ship Umbria were the last two Cunarders that were fitted with auxiliary sails.
 Both ships were among the fastest and largest liners then in service.
-Etruria was completed in March 1885, twelve weeks after Umbria, and entered service on the Liverpool – New York route.
+Etruria was completed on 10 March 1885, twelve weeks after Umbria, and entered service on the Liverpool – New York route.

 Etruria had two large funnels that gave the outward impression of great power.
-She had three large steel masts that were barquentine-rigged.
+She had three large steel masts that were barque-rigged.
 Another innovation was that she was equipped with refrigeration machinery, but it was the single-screw propulsion that would bring the most publicity later in her career.

 The ship epitomized the luxuries of Victorian style.
 The public rooms in First Class were full of ornately carved furniture and heavy velvet curtains hung in all the rooms, and they were cluttered with bric-a-brac that period fashion dictated.
 These rooms, and the First Class cabins, were situated on the Promenade, Upper, Saloon and Main Decks.
 There was also a Music Room, Smoke Room for gentlemen, and separate dining rooms for First and Second Class passengers.
 By the standard of the day, Second Class accommodation was moderate, but spacious and comfortable.
 RMS Etruria's accommodation consisted of 550 First Class, and 800 Second Class passengers.
 However late in 1892 this changed to 500 First Class, 160 Second Class, and 800 Third Class (Steerage) passengers.

 North Atlantic service

 Cunard registered Etruria at Liverpool.
 Her United Kingdom official number was 91187 and her code letters were JTPM.

 Just as Etruria was to start her regular service to New York from Liverpool at the beginning of 1885, a crisis involving Russia's threat to invade Afghanistan was coming to a head.
 This delayed Etruria's maiden voyage across the North Atlantic.
 On 26 March the Admiralty chartered Etruria and Umbria.
 With the dispute reaching a settlement, Etruria was released from Admiralty service within a few days, but her sister ship was retained for six months.

 On 25 April 1885 Etruria finally made her maiden voyage under the command of Captain McMicken.
-She made the Atlantic crossing calling at Queenstown (Cobh).
+She made the Atlantic crossing calling at Queenstown (now Cobh).
 On her second crossing, westbound from Liverpool to New York, she won the Blue Riband (see the table below) and flew the pennant for Cunard.

 On 20 September 1885, she was outward bound from New York and in Lower New York Bay, at anchor due to dense fog.
 The 4,276-ton cargo ship Canada, owned by the National Steamship Company of Limerick, collided with Etruria, on her starboard side.
 Canada scraped alongside Etruria, ripping away a portion of her rigging, but there were no casualties.
 Both ships continued on their voyages.